 })

-• As you're passing an object into $.extend, it's possible to pass in/define multiple functions at once
+$.extend, it's possible to pass in/define multiple functions at once

 <!doctype html>